 During the procedure

-Your heart may be stopped using medications during the surgery.
-You'll be connected to a heart-lung bypass machine that keeps oxygenated blood flowing through your body during surgery if your heart is stopped during surgery.
+- Your heart may be stopped using medications during the surgery.
+If so, you'll be connected to a heart-lung bypass machine, which keeps oxygen-rich blood flowing through your body during surgery.

-After your VAD is implanted and working properly, your doctors will take you off the heart-lung bypass machine so that the VAD can begin pumping blood through your heart.
+After your VAD is implanted and working properly, you'll be taken off the heart-lung bypass machine so your VAD can start pumping blood.

 After the procedure

-Your lungs may not work properly immediately after your surgery, so you may need to remain connected to a ventilator for a few days after surgery until you're able to breathe on your own.
+Your lungs may not work properly immediately after your surgery, so you may need to remain on a breathing machine (ventilator) for a few days until you can breathe on your own.

-After a few days in the ICU, you'll generally be moved to a regular hospital room.
-The amount of time you'll spend in the ICU and in the hospital can vary, depending on your condition before the procedure and how well you recover after your VAD is placed.
+After a number of days in the ICU, you'll likely be moved to a regular hospital room.
+How long you stay in the hospital depends on your health before the procedure and how quickly you recover afterward.

-Your doctor may also recommend that you participate in a cardiac rehabilitation program.
-Cardiac rehabilitation is a customized program of exercise and education, designed to help you improve your health and recover from a heart attack, other forms of heart disease or surgery to treat heart disease.
-Cardiac rehabilitation staff may help you incorporate healthy lifestyle changes — such as exercise, a heart-healthy diet and stress management — into your life.
+After getting a VAD, your doctor may recommend cardiac rehabilitation.
+Cardiac rehabilitation is a personalized exercise and education program that teaches you ways to improve your heart health after heart surgery.
+Cardiac rehabilitation helps you add healthy lifestyle changes — such as exercise, a heart-healthy diet and stress management — into your life.

 VADs and heart transplants

-If you have a VAD implanted to help your heart pump blood while you wait for a heart transplant, you'll remain in close contact with your doctor and transplant center while you remain on the waiting list.
-It's likely you won't be allowed to travel farther than two hours' driving time of your hospital in case a donor heart becomes available.
+If you have a VAD implanted to help your heart pump blood while you wait for a heart transplant, you'll remain in close contact with your doctor and transplant center while you're on the waiting list.
+It's likely that you'll have some restrictions on how far away you should be from the hospital in case a donor heart becomes available.